-In the process of fulfilling the major requirements, honors candidates must pass Economics 494 (section H) and earn a grade of A- or better in Economics 495 (section H).
+In the process of fulfilling the major requirements, honors candidates must pass Economics 494 (an independent study course) and earn a grade of A- or better in Economics 495 (section H).

 An Honors candidate must have a GPA of 3.50 or higher in the economics major and a GPA of 3.20 or higher overall at the time of graduation in order to be granted honors.
 This policy does not allow rounding upward to meet the minimum requirements.

-Note that Economics 494 (section H) does not count towards the major because it is graded on a Pass/Fail basis.
+Note that Economics 494 (an independent study course) does not count towards the major because it is graded on a Pass/Fail basis.

-Normally an honors candidate will take 494 (section H) and 495 (section H) in their senior year.
-If you are a prospective honors candidate, apply in writing by submitting an application to the department chair no later than May 1 of your junior year.
-You will receive the application via email if you are eligible.
+Normally an honors candidate will take 494 and 495 (section H) in their senior year.
+If you are a prospective honors candidate, you will receive an email in spring of your junior year inviting you to apply in writing by submitting an application to the department chair no later than May 1 of your junior year.

 High honors will be granted if three-fourths of the department approves a recommendation from the advising committee that high honors should be granted.
 In such cases the advising committee would provide details explaining why a student's work rises to the level of High Honors.

 The honors thesis committee consists of a primary adviser, a secondary adviser and the chair of the Economics Department serving ex-officio.